 How do I know which method(s) I can use?

 As one of the most comprehensive cryptocurrency tax software options on the market, we have import instructions for well over 300+ domestic and foreign exchanges.
-Within ZenLedger, on the Import Transactions page and Exchanges tab, select the Exchange you want to import.
-Then you'll see a table which outlines the possible import options with detailed instructions that we recommend following step-by-step.
+Within ZenLedger, on the Import Transactions page and Exchanges tab, select the exchange you wish to import.
+You'll then see a table which outlines the possible import options with detailed instructions that we recommend following step-by-step.

-Wallets are simple; if the blockchain that the coin is on is supported for automatic import and you can find a public wallet address, the wallet (no matter how obscure) can be imported using API.
+Wallet imports are simple; if the blockchain that the coin is on is supported for automatic import and you can find a public wallet address, then the wallet can be imported using API.
 Check out our Wallet Import article for instructions on how to add a wallet address to ZenLedger!

 API-Supported coins include: Bitcoin (BTC), Bitcoin Cash (BCH), Ethereum (ETH) / Altcoins (ERC-20), Dogecoin (DOGE), Ontology (ONT), Ethereum Classic (ETC), Ripple (XRP), Dash (DASH), Litecoin (LTC), NEO, EOS, and others are added every month!
 For a complete list of the wallets that we support, check out this article.